QueueClassic/queue_classic/README.md

 class MyWorker < QC::Worker

-  # A job contain these attributes:
+  # A job is a Hash containing these attributes:
   # :id Integer, the job id
   # :method String, containing the object and method
   # :args String, the arguments